Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ![Incorrect Answer Screen](/assets/questions_incorrect_answer.png)

 If the user answers incorrectly, a message will be display informing them that they have answered incorrectly.
-The user will also be informed of their current score.

 #### Invalid Answer Screen